serradura/u-case/README.md

 ##### What does happens when a `Micro::Case::Result#then` receives a block?

-It will yields self (a `Micro::Case::Result instance`) to the block and return the result of the block. e.g:
+It will yields self (a `Micro::Case::Result` instance) to the block, and will return the output of the block instead of itself. e.g:

 ```ruby
 class Add < Micro::Case